Kerala Nadvathul Mujahideen: History

 The consensus among historians is that Islam arrived in Kerala through Arab traders either during the time of Muhammed himself (AD 609 - AD 632) or in the following few decades.
 Kerala has an ancient relation with the Middle East even during the Pre-Islamic period.
 Muslim merchants (Malik, son of Dinar) settled in Kerala by the 8th century AD and introduced Islam.
 For a long time they kept the Islamic beliefs based on the message of Quran and the teachings of Muhammed.
 Later the Muslim community divided into different groups because of religious and political reasons.
-By the 16th century AD, with the arrival of colonization led by the Portugese and the colonial modernity they gradually declined to a culturally, economically, and educationally deprived condition.
+By the 16th century AD, with the arrival of colonization led by the Portuguese and the colonial modernity they gradually declined to a culturally, economically, and educationally deprived condition.

 Kerala Muslim Aikhya Sangam

 The history of Kerala Mappila renaissance began in the 19th century AD with Sayyid Sanaulla Makti Thangal.
 He encouraged Muslims to settle their differences by returning to the message of the Quran and the teachings of Muhammed.
 Sayyid Sanaulla Makti Thangal died in 1912, but he inspired scholars such as Sheikh Hamadani Thangal, K.M.
 Moulavi and Vakkom Moulavi.
 Apart from Sayyīd Sānāullah, the works of other scholars such as Chalilakath Kunjahamed Hajji (d.
 1920), Shaikh Muhammad Hamādāni Thăngâl (d.
 1922) provided the impetus for theological reformation amongst the Mappila Muslim Ulema.
 They formed the first Muslim movement in Kerala, known as the Kerala Muslim Aikhya Sangam, in Kodungallur in 1922, founded by the freedom fighter and Islamic scholar Vakkom 'Abdul Qadir Moulavi (d.
 1873 - 1932 C.E).
 Beginning his career as an orthodox Maulavi, 'Abdul Qadir would become most influential social, theological and educational reformer of the Mujahids.